flogothetis/Machine-Learning-Algorithms/Hidden Markov Models/README.md

 Hidden Markow Models and Viterbi algorithm could give the answer.

-The initial probabilities are :
+The initial probabilities are (π) :

 | __Sun__ | __Cloud__ | __Rain__ |
 |-------------|------------|------------|
  0.6     | 0.25 | 0.25

-Transition probabilits are :
+Transition probabilits are (α) :

 | | __Sun__ | __Cloud__ | __Rain__ |
 |-------------|------------|------------|------------|